LaPingvino/fractal/README.md

 ### Beta version

-The current beta version is 6.rc (released January 4th 2024).
+The current beta version is 6, same as the stable version (released January 18th 2024).

 It is available as a Flatpak on Flathub Beta.